VladPrais/numerical-methods/README.md

 This repository is a little clue, that can help you to undestand how to
-- solve **differential equations** using Euler and Runge-Kutta methods.
+- solve **differential equations** using Euler and Runge-Kutta methods
+- solve **algebraic** and **transcendental** equations using iteration method, false position method and Newton method
+- interpolate using Lagrange interpolating polynomial
 ### Solving initial value problem
 Let's write the formulas, assuming that:
 $$h=x_{n+1}-x_n$$